benstoica/Yelp-Camp/README.md

 - Flash messages responding to users’ interaction with the app
 - Responsive web design
-- Used momentJS to show post and comment creation and update timestamp
+- Used momentJS to show post and campground and comment creation and update timestamp